FM Broadcast Filing Window - Reserved Band (88~92) Non-commercial Educational

 In the event of competing applications, a complex process is used to determine who “wins”.

-First, the FCC will give priority to applicants that propose service in areas that currently do not receive two reserved band NCE radio services (based on a service contour).
+First, the FCC will give priority to applicants that propose service in areas that currently do not receive two reserved band NCE radio services (based on 60 dBu service contour).
 In order to achieve this priority, the proposal must provide first or second NCE service to at least 10% of the population of the proposed service contour.
 If the first or second NCE population provided by one applicant exceeds 5,000 persons over the other applicant, that applicant will win.
+Proposals to provide first educational service to more than 2,000 persons will have priority over those providing second educational service.
 Otherwise, we go to the point system.
 For groups of applications where none are proposing first or second NCE service, we go right to the point system.

 In the point system, the applicant can claim the following “points”: